fuzzylogicxx/fuzzylogic/posts/buttons-versus-links-differences-and-tips.md

 \-

 It seems that at least once a month there’s a new article about buttons and links, and it gets a bit tedious.
 However understanding them is important and I often see them misunderstood.
 So I’ve collected my thoughts here.

+In short:

+* they do different things
+* they offer different options
+* they are interacted with differently.
+* they have different accessibility features